MRColorR/vnc-browser/README.md

     - Example:`docker run -d -p 5900:5900 -p 6080:6080 -v /path/to/your/scripts:/app/custom_entrypoints_scripts -e CUSTOMIZE=true mrcolorrain/vnc-browser:debian`
 - More info on custom entrypoints:
   - To customize the image place your .sh (bash) or .py (Python) scripts in the directory and Set the environment variable `CUSTOMIZE=true` to enable custom scripts execution.
-    - Ensure your scripts have the necessary permissions (e.g., make scripts executable).
+    - Ensure your scripts have the necessary permissions (e.g.: make scripts executable).
+    - Ensure your scripts starts with the correct shebang (e.g.: #!/bin/bash or #!/usr/bin/env python3)
   - Execution Order:
     - All scripts in this directory will be executed in alphabetical order.
     - It's recommended to put a single bash entrypoint to keep the complexity low.